uswds/uswds-site/pages/whats-new/overview.md

 {: .site-component-section-title #latest-changes }
 ## Latest changes to USWDS

-Meaningful code and guidance updates across the design system are listed in the following table:
+Meaningful code, guidance, and content updates across the design system are listed in the following table:

 {% assign changelogs = site.data.changelogs %}
 {% assign changelogsItems = "" | split: "," %}